M2 Browning: M2A1

 On 15 October 2010, the M2A1 heavy machine gun was type classified by the U.S. Army.
-Formerly known as the M2E2, the M2A1 incorporates improvements to the design including a quick change barrel (QCB) with a removable carrying handle, a new slotted flash suppressor that reduces muzzle flash by 95 percent, fixed headspace and timing, a modified bolt, and a manual trigger block safety.
+Formerly known as the M2E2, the M2A1 incorporates improvements to the design including a quick-change barrel (QCB) with a removable carrying handle, a new slotted flash suppressor that reduces muzzle flash by 95 percent, fixed headspace and timing, a modified bolt, and a manual trigger block safety.
 When a standard M2 had a barrel change, the headspace and timing had to be manually set.
 Improper adjustment could damage the weapon and cause serious injury to the user.
 Fixed headspace and timing reduces risk, and the carrying handle allows the barrel to be switched in seconds.
 In June 2011, the Army began conversion of M2HB machine guns to M2A1s.
 The M2A1 was named one of the greatest Army inventions of 2011.
 As of 30 November 2012, 8,300 built or converted M2A1s had been fielded by the U.S. Army; the program upgraded the Army's entire M2 inventory of more than 54,000 guns.
 The U.S. Marine Corps upgraded all of their ground-mounted M2s to M2A1 standard.
 The first phase of conversions was completed in March 2017, with 3,600 M2A1s planned to be fielded by the Marines in total.
-The Israel Defense Forces adopted the M2-HQCB (the commercial version of the M2A1) in 2012 as a replacement to the M2HB.
+The Israel Defense Forces adopted the M2HB-QCB (the commercial version of the M2A1) in 2012 as a replacement to the M2HB.